zaarif04023/DC-and-AD/README.md

 <p>Description</p>
 <shortdesc>
 A hands-on home lab project simulating a real-world IT environment.
-Built to demonstrate practical skills in Windows Server administration and Active Directory management.
+Built to demonstrate practical skills in Windows Server administration and Active Directory management, all over the command line.
 </shortdesc>
 <ul>
 <li>Overview</li>